EternityForest/THUNDERWARS/README.md

   * Don't leave tasks half-completed, put things away when done
   * You Play the way you Practice: Do things consistently, and avoid things that resemble unwanted actions or build incorrect muscle memory
   * Do things right away, or make a note to do things, as soon as you notice them
+  * Maintain awareness of context: When finishing a task, ask yourself what you were doing before you started, and if the task is part of something bigger

 ## 🌇 DUSK WATCH